Skip to main content

 • projects to build new community buildings or facilities

-• projects to improve or enlarge existing community facilities
+• projects to improve or extend existing community facilities

 • feasibility studies to work out if planned projects are needed, can be achieved and fit the long-term vision for the community